Why the category exists

 The evidence base

 This page defines the method.
-The numbers behind it — 10,936 documented repair visits, failure timelines since the 2003 CCA phase-out, repair-vs-replace economics, and a measured 2.5% ten-year-warranty callback rate — are published in The Canadian Fence Post Failure Report.
-The patented fixture itself is documented on the LEAN ON ME™ System page.
+The numbers behind it — 30,000+ completed projects, failure timelines since the 2003 CCA phase-out, repair-vs-replace economics, and a measured 0.74% ten-year-warranty-visit rate (222 visits, reported publicly as about 0.7%) — are published in The Canadian Fence Post Failure Report.
+The patented fixture itself is documented on the LEAN ON ME™ System page, and the photographic record of the products this method replaces — failed E-Z Menders, spiked post bases, and surface-mount concrete brackets from documented job sites — is published in The Fence Repair Graveyard.